 According to Ayurveda, eating too quickly often leads to overeating, as your brain doesn’t have enough time to receive fullness signals.
-Additionally, eating slowly has been shown to decrease the amount of food consumed during the meal due to increase in fullness hormones.
-This enables better breakdown of food, and also gives time for the digestive enzymes in your mouth to do their work properly.
+Additionally, eating slowly has been shown to decrease the amount of food consumed during the meal due to an increase in fullness hormones.
+This enables the better breakdown of food, and also gives time for the digestive enzymes in your mouth to do their work properly.
 So, chewing and eating your food for longer breaks it down more which helps your stomach digest it.

 6- Start Your Day With Lukewarm Water

 Lukewarm water helps break down the food in your stomach, making them more digestible.
-In turn, drinking warm water can also decrease the likelihood of constipation, since broken down foods can smoothly pass through the intestine with ease.
+In turn, drinking warm water can also decrease the likelihood of constipation, since broken-down foods can smoothly pass through the intestine with ease.
 Also, drinking one glass of lukewarm water raises the body’s temperature, which speeds up the metabolism & promotes weight loss.

 7- Sit Down While Eating Meals

 Always make sure you are sitting while eating.
 Distracted eating is a big no in Ayurveda.
-It is suggested to leave stress and avoid other distractions while eating your meals and just concentrate on the food.
+It is suggested to leave the stress and avoid other distractions while eating your meals and just concentrate on the food.
 Also, it is advised to eat food in a sitting position to facilitate better digestion.

 8- Boost The Digestive Fire

 Sometimes, you don’t feel hungry and feel like eating anything.
-It can be due to the diminished digestive fire that makes the digestion slow and sluggish.
-But, there is a natural and effective solution to increase the digestive fire.
+It can be due to the diminished digestive fire that makes digestion slow and sluggish.
+But, there is a natural and effective solution to increase digestive fire.
 Consume Ginger Drops with a few drops of lime and a pinch of salt.
 These ingredients activate the slavery glands to produce digestive enzymes essential to help digest the food and absorb the nutrients from the food that you eat.

 9- Choose Food Combinations Carefully

-According to Ayurveda, there are certain food combinations that can disturb the normal functioning of the digestive tract, leading to indigestion, acidity and other digestive issues.
+According to Ayurveda, there are certain food combinations that can disturb the normal functioning of the digestive tract, leading to indigestion, acidity, and other digestive issues.
 So, choosing and combining foods carefully is really important for your overall digestive health and to provide a deeper level of nourishment to the body.